Green Move-In Tips

 - Suitcases, messenger bags, book bags, etc.: Use bags you are bringing with you to school for packing

-- Plastic storage containers: You can use the big type for storage later, and the kinds with drawers that you use as furniture?
-Pack in them, tape up the drawers, and there you go!
+- Plastic storage containers: You can use the big type for storage later.
+The kinds with drawers that you use as furniture are also great - pack in them, tape up the drawers, and there you go!

 Try to just bring one vehicle, with the best fuel efficiency possible for the size.
 Consider carpooling with others coming from your area if you can.

 - Bottled water is a waste of your precious Plus dollars that you could be spending on real food, like those delicious offerings at the dining hall.
 Also, it creates a lot of plastic waste that you could avoid by just reusing bottles.
 If you must have a bottle of water here or there, don't forget to recycle it.
 Don't bring big packs of bottled water with you - they waste room in the car and of course, waste nonrenewable resources.

 - Reusable plates, cups, silverware and food containers

 - Don't bring disposables.
 Reusable items are much more durable, usually take up less space, and aren't wasteful.
 Reusable containers are great to have around for leftover food.
 They're less wasteful than a bunch of small plastic bags, and they fit in the fridge better than to-go containers.